tt-development/api/README.md

 * Item - Constructor class for Item editting.
 * Chat - Class to use color codes.
-* PlayerInventory - Constructor class used for Inventory editting.
+* AInventory - Constructor class used for Inventory editting.
 Supports ItemStack & Item.
+* APlayer - Constructor class used to interact with a Player.

 # Listeners: